ayajnik/fakeNewsClassifier/README.md

 3. in the terminal type, dvc init to initiate the project
 4. Prepare the YAML file
 5. Execute dvc repro

+# Create front end beta user app

+With the help of Flasl, HTML and bootstrap, a beta version of this model was created for the user